algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 - Allow both candidates and companies to create accounts.
 - Provide a like/dislike system for candidates to express interest in companies.
 - Include an administrative interface for companies to manage applications and communicate with candidates.
-- Users will be able to search for softskills through a search bar.
+- Jobseekers will be able to search for softskills through a search bar.
 And in case the softskills they want to add don't exist in the database, they can create it.
 - Allow companies to specify the soft skills they are looking for via checkboxes.